Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Monte Carlo simulation results in stripe geometry

 \subsection{Relaxation times}

 Once line tensions have been determined, we can use Eq.~\eqref{tau:final} to calculate the value of the numerical constant $A$.
-In the simulation units, $D=1/4$, implicitly in units of $a^2$ per Monte Carlo sweep~\cite{Newman}.
+In the simulation units, $D=1/4$, implicitly in units of $a^2$ per Monte Carlo sweep of duration $\delta t$~\cite{Newman}.
 In practice, for a fixed mode $k$ (or $q = 2k\pi/L$), to compute $\tau_k$, the coefficients $\hat h_k(t)$ are Fourier-transformed with respect to time (again with the help of FFT), the new Fourier coefficients being denoted by $\tilde h_k(\omega)$.
 We are interested in the correlation function $\hat C_k(s)= \langle \hat h_k(t) \hat h_k^*(t+s) \rangle$, where the star denotes the complex conjugate.
 Owing to Wiener-Khinchin's theorem one finally gets

 where ${\rm FT}^{-1}$ is the inverse Fourier transform w.r.t. time, from which we can extract the relaxation time $\tau_k$ of each mode $k$ by fitting $\hat C_k(s)$ in normal-log coordinates on its linear regime~\cite{Camley2010}.
+Fig.~\ref{tau:fig} provides examples of measured relaxation times, and illustrates that $\tau(\Lambda) \propto \Lambda^3$.

-Using Eq.~\eqref{tau:final}, and averaging the measured $\tau(\Lambda)$ over the 3 slowest modes, we eventually find $A\simeq 0.26$ for $\theta=0.61$, $A\simeq 0.26$ for $\theta=0.70$ and $A\simeq 0.32$ for $\theta=0.79$ on the square lattice.
-The relative lack of accuracy on the value of $A$ principally comes from two antagonist constraints: the deviation from the small gradient approximation increases when $T$ gets too close to $T_c$ where $\lambda$ vanishes, and by contrast, the first-order expansion of Eq.~\eqref{tau:final} is valid only close to $T_c$.
+Using Eq.~\eqref{tau:final}, and averaging the measured $\tau(\Lambda)/\Lambda^3$ over the 3 slowest modes, we eventually find $A\simeq 0.26$ for $\theta=0.61$, $A\simeq 0.26$ for $\theta=0.70$ (and $A\simeq 0.29$ if $L=128$ at this temperature), and $A\simeq 0.32$ for $\theta=0.79$ on the square lattice.
+The relative lack of accuracy on the value of $A$ principally comes from two antagonistic constraints: the deviation from the small gradient approximation increases when $T$ gets too close to $T_c$ where $\lambda$ vanishes, and by contrast, the first-order expansion of Eq.~\eqref{tau:final} is valid only close to $T_c$.